kywch/CAST_jsPsych/README.md

 # The Choose-And-Solve Task (CAST_jsPsych)

 This github repository contains the working task of the paper, titled "**Calculated Avoidance: Math Anxiety Predicts Math Avoidance in Effort-Based Decision-Making**" by Choe KW, Jenifer JB, Rozek CS, Berman MG, & Beilock SL (2019).
-The paper is published in Science Advances and available at https://advances.sciencemag.org/content/5/11/eaay1062
+The paper is published in Science Advances and freely available at https://advances.sciencemag.org/content/5/11/eaay1062

 You can try the task at: https://kywch.github.io/CAST_jsPsych/choose-and-solve-task.html